-Section 1 - Distribution of documents for consideration by the IRAC (including its subcommittees or ad hoc groups) will be restricted to the NTIA; FCC; member agency representatives or alternates of the IRAC, its subcommittees and ad hoc groups; and observers.
+- Section 1 Distribution of documents for consideration by the IRAC (including its subcommittees or ad hoc groups) will be restricted to the NTIA; FCC; member agency representatives or alternates of the IRAC, its subcommittees and ad hoc groups; and observers.
 Those individuals on distribution for documentation must ensure that the documents are not provided outside the components of the Federal Government whose expertise and support are needed to respond to IRAC-related issues.
-Those within this distribution, may provide the documentation to their assistants, consultants, and advisors, but must ensure that the documents are used only for official government business to support the members in the conduct of IRAC activity.

-Section 2 - Documents to be considered by the IRAC, its subcommittees or ad hoc groups must be submitted to the IRAC Executive Secretary or applicable secretary in sufficient time (five working days) to be processed and distributed prior to the scheduled meeting.
+Those within this distribution, may provide the documentation to their assistants, consultants and advisors, but must ensure that the documents are used only for official government business to support the members in the conduct of IRAC activity. - Section 2 Documents to be considered by the IRAC, its subcommittees or ad hoc groups, must be submitted to the IRAC Executive Secretary or applicable secretary in sufficient time (five working days) to be processed and distributed prior to the scheduled meeting.
 If the document is received after the distribution cutoff date it will be distributed as soon as practicable and will be placed on the agenda of the next scheduled meeting unless waived by the Chairperson (placement on a future agenda does not mean that work cannot proceed until the next meeting.).
 When the Chairperson waives the cutoff date for a specific document, the Secretariat will distribute the document as soon as possible.
-Such documents not distributed 24 hours before a meeting, will be provided in hard copy at the meeting in addition to electronic distribution.

-Section 3 - Documents submitted to the IRAC from the subcommittees and ad hoc groups must have the coordination or stated minority non-concurrence of the members of the respective subcommittee or ad hoc group.
+Such documents not distributed 24 hours before a meeting, will be provided in hard copy at the meeting in addition to electronic distribution. - Section 3 Documents submitted to the IRAC from the subcommittees and ad hoc groups must have the coordination or stated minority non-concurrence of the members of the respective subcommittee or ad hoc group.
+This does not preclude the referral of any item referenced in Article VII, Section 8.